trentw/script-to-speech/README.md

 - **OpenAI**: Preview voices at [openai.fm](https://www.openai.fm/)
 - **ElevenLabs**: Requires "Creator" plan, uses public library voices
 - **Cartesia**: TTS with a free plan and a number of voices
+- **Minimax**: TTS with voice mixing capabilities and emotion control
 - **Zonos**: TTS service with a free plan and a few voices
 - **Dummy**: Testing only